It is depressing when you start looking for tips for frugal living. But actually, saving money can be easier than you think.

 Stop Buying Sliced Meat

-I have lost count for the number of times I have nipped into the shops to buy a packet of sliced ham.
+I have lost count of the number of times I have nipped into the shops to buy a packet of sliced ham.
 You come out the proud owner of roughly 3 pieces of meat and very little change from a fiver.

 Bulk Buy Where You Can